ishtihoss/user_analysis/README.md

 # user_analysis
-Analysing of user behaviour on a payments app
+Analysing user behaviour on a payments app